Probely/jenkins-plugin/README.md

  * Re-test vulnerabilities, define custom headers, multiple users, CVSS score, scheduling, and more.

 # Installing the plugin
+Installing and setting up the plugin will take you less than 5 minutes.

 1. Open Jenkins and click on **Manage Jenkins**

 ![Manage Jenkins](/images/install_plugin_1.png)